 Assessing value for money

-The National Audit Office uses three criteria to assess the value for money of government spending i.e. the optimal use of resources to achieve the intended outcomes:
+The National Audit Office (NAO) uses three criteria to assess the value for money of government spending i.e. the optimal use of resources to achieve the intended outcomes:

 - Economy: minimising the cost of resources used or required (inputs) – spending less;